KaiMikkelsen/GuitarTracker/README.md

 - 2 Hours: Got it connecting with a better cable, reading adc values from a potentiometer

 January 7th
-- 2 Hours: Trying and failing to get serial communication working, sound sensor not really working.
+- 2 Hours: Trying and failing to get serial communication working, sound sensor not really working

 January 8th
 - 4 hours: Serial communication solved! looking into using a microphone IC instead of piezo buzzer as my electronics knowledge is lacking